AdobeDocs/experience-platform.fr-FR/help/ingestion/tutorials/streaming-record-data.md

 ### Lecture d’exemples d’appels API

 Ce guide fournit des exemples d’appels API pour démontrer comment formater vos requêtes.
 Il s’agit notamment de chemins d’accès, d’en-têtes requis et de payloads de requêtes correctement formatés.
 L’exemple JSON renvoyé dans les réponses de l’API est également fourni.
-Pour plus d’informations sur les conventions utilisées dans la documentation pour les exemples d’appels API, consultez la section sur la [lecture d’exemples d’appels API](../../landing/troubleshooting.md#how-do-i-format-an-api-request) dans le guide de dépannage d’Experience Platform.
+For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the [!DNL Experience Platform] troubleshooting guide.

 ### Collecte des valeurs des en-têtes requis

-Pour lancer des appels aux API Platform, vous devez d’abord suivre le [tutoriel sur l’authentification](../../tutorials/authentication.md).
-Le tutoriel sur l’authentification indique les valeurs de chacun des en-têtes requis dans tous les appels API Experience Platform, comme illustré ci-dessous :
+In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
+Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

 - Authorization: Bearer `{ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`

-Dans Experience Platform, toutes les ressources sont isolées dans des environnements de test virtuels spécifiques.
-Toutes les requêtes envoyées aux API Platform nécessitent un en-tête spécifiant le nom de l’environnement de test dans lequel l’opération sera effectuée :
+All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
+All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

 - x-sandbox-name: `{SANDBOX_NAME}`

 >[!NOTE]
 >
->Pour plus d’informations sur les environnements de test dans Platform, consultez la [documentation de présentation des environnements de test](../../sandboxes/home.md).
+>For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

 Toutes les requêtes contenant un payload (POST, PUT, PATCH) requièrent un en-tête supplémentaire :

 - Content-Type: application/json

-## Composition d’un schéma basé sur la classe XDM Individual Profile
+## Compose a schema based off of the [!DNL XDM Individual Profile] class

-Pour créer un jeu de données, vous devez d’abord créer un schéma mettant en œuvre la classe XDM Individual Profile.
+To create a dataset, you will first need to create a new schema that implements the [!DNL XDM Individual Profile] class.
 Pour plus d’informations sur la façon de créer des schémas, consultez le [guide de développement de l’API Schema Registry](../../xdm/api/getting-started.md).

 **Format d’API**